vpelss/Sokobond_JS/README.md

 # Sokobond_JS
 My latest programming project is a Java Script recreation of an amazing puzzle game Sokobond.
 I highly recommend the original.
 The author has given permission to use a few of the puzzle boards, but my dream is for people to create and share their own puzzles.
+Play a few levels of Sokobond for free and see that it is worth every penny to buy a copy!

 I have made a basic graphical puzzle editor to assist the manual string editor.
 I also intend to try and create an algoritm to generate puzzles.
 That should be fun.